 The following information is required:

-If you have any questions that relate to your individual circumstances, please contact your Community Manager directly.
+If you have any questions that relate to your strata scheme, please contact your Community Manager directly.